tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 if I told you that they have not one, but two different interpreters inside the compiler itself?
 That the constexpr tree-walking interpreter needed to be turned into a bytecode interpreter to improve compile times?

+...and the interpreter that runs your x86?
+Is it not an interpreter if it's written in digital circuits?

 I think the main takeaway I am trying to push is that internet discourse about this has gotten a little silly and doesn't help people learn things.